-What was it like to be a guest on the Oprah Winfrey Show?: originally appeared on Quora: The best answer to any question.
+What was it like to be a part of the MIT Blackjack Team?: originally appeared on Quora: The best answer to any question.
 Ask a question, get a great answer.
 Learn from experts and access insider knowledge.
 You can follow Quora on Twitter, Facebook, and Google+.

 Well, the whole thing was completely secret, for years and years and years.
 It was something where you couldn't tell anyone.
 We were totally paranoid about security--it was an all-cash business-- and the casinos could throw you out at any time - so it was all hush hush.
 From the beginning in 1979, I never talked about it publicly until after the movie came out in 2008.

 In 1979 I lived in the kind of crummy housing you live in after college when you have your first job but haven't gotten paid yet - a Cambridge "triple decker" with no front door.
 I first heard about card counting when a kind of rough-looking guy who wasn't too clean with a backpack showed up at our apartment door looking for someone I'd never heard of [someone whose name was on the lease from 5~6 years back].
 Turned out the guy at the door, Dave, used to live in our apartment years ago, and was coming from Las Vegas to meet some MIT people about playing blackjack for money.
 One of my roommates knew the person Dave knew, so Dave got to sleep on the floor in the living room.